CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 3

-Calculate the initial stock for 2021 in a new column `2021_initial_stock`, and the Cost of Good Sold (COGS) based on this stock quantity.
+Calculate the initial stock for 2021 in a new column `2021_initial_stock`, and the Cost of Good Sold (COGS) based on this stock quantity in a column `COGS_2021`.

 Hint: Once you have `Quantity_2020`, you can calculate `2021_initial_stock` by using `Original_stock`.
 Remember, the company has completely allocated the COGS for a particular item in the `UnitPrice`.
 Use this variable and the calculated stock quantity to compute the COGS for that particular year.